Difficulties in spoken, written and pragmatic language can hinder a student’s ability to engage in the learning process.

-When new students arrive at Dearborn, we carefully assess their reading and writing skills and design an individualized plan that can help students move past their learning challenges and develop strong literacy and comprehension skills.
+When new students arrive at Dearborn, we study the most current evaluations and determine whether more assessment is warranted in order to plan for a student's instruction.
+Our Learning Center offers diagnostic testing in the areas of reading, writing, mathematics, language and pragmatics to determine appropriate interventions and design an individualized plan that can help students move past their learning challenges and develop strong literacy and comprehension skills.
+Our Learning Center provides one-on-one and small group support for students who need assistance with reading, writing and mathematics.
 While many are struggling with language-based and non-verbal learning disabilities, it is our goal is to get all students working at grade-level or above as quickly as possible.

-Our Learning Center specialists are also available to help students tackle speech and language issues as well as challenging math concepts, to improve study and test-taking skills, and to catch up after an absence.
+Our Learning Center specialists are also available to help students improve study and test-taking skills, and to catch up after an absence.

 Speech and Language

-Impairments in spoken and written language, including pragmatic language, may directly impact a student's ability to develop age-appropriate skills and may hinder his/her ability to access age-level curriculum.
-Full time speech pathologists provide one-on-one services to the almost 50% of our High School students needing speech and language services.
-Given that most of our students have language-based or non-verbal learning disabilities, an accurate assessment and recommendation of needed interventions is critical to student success.
+Impairments in spoken and written language, including pragmatic language, may directly impact a student's ability to develop age-appropriate skills and may hinder their ability to access grade-level curriculum.
+Full-time speech pathologists provide services to the almost 50% of our high school students needing speech and language services.
+Given that many of our students have language-based or nonverbal learning disabilities, an accurate assessment and recommendation of needed interventions is critical to student success.
 Areas most frequently addressed include phonemic awareness, articulation, expressive and receptive skills, written language and pragmatics.

 Reading and Writing